rdfostrich/article-swj2020-cobra/content/evaluation.md

 Average query evaluation times for OSTRICH and COBRA for VM, DM and VQ for the different datasets (ms).
 </figcaption>
 </figure>

+{:.todo}
+Update table above with new results, and also include HDT and Jena approaches.

 ### Result analysis
 {:#evaluation-discussion}